marcocosta96/Ubuntu-XPS-7590/README.md

     $ sudo apt-get install xdotool
     ```

+6. Add fusuma in autostart using `sudo fusuma -d`, name and description is up to you

     #### Touchpad not working in GNOME

     Ensure the touchpad events are being sent to the GNOME desktop by running the following command: